ryonzhang/admin-dashboard/README.md

     └── README.md               # This is ME!

 > Advise for future owner:
-* Please refrain from modifying entry.css,App.css  as their scope is global, it is very easy to lose track
+* Please refrain from modifying index.css,App.css  as their scope is global, it is very easy to lose track
 * For presentation layer, keep the files inside pages and components folder, additional folder won't be neccessary
 * Try to reuse components before creating new ones if the appeareace matches the design requirement majorly, this will help to build a consistent outlook for the entire project and easy to themize the application later